Skip to content

 Milstein Siegel Listed by qilin Ransomware Group

-On June 10, 2026, the qilin ransomware group added Milstein Siegel to its public leak site, confirming that the law firm’s internal files had been exfiltrated during a ransomware attack.
+On June 10, 2026, the qilin ransomware group added Milstein Siegel to its public leak site, claiming that the law firm’s internal files had been exfiltrated during a ransomware attack.

 Public reporting indicates the firm’s data first appeared on the qilin leak portal on that date.
 The posting states that internal files were taken after the group deployed ransomware.
 No specific victim count or list of exposed record types has been published by the attackers.
 Available reporting describes the data as internal documents rather than customer records, though the exact contents remain unconfirmed by independent verification.
 The leak site entry carries a typical extortion countdown format common to qilin operations.